lavinpattnaikoffical-gif/Website-For-Loved-ONES/README.md

 # Website-For-Loved-ONES 💕

-A beautiful, romantic, and interactive birthday website built with React + TypeScript (Vite).
-This project creates a personalized, love-filled celebration experience with vibrant gradients, cute animations, and heartfelt messages.
+A beautiful, romantic, and interactive celebration website built with React + TypeScript (Vite).
+This project creates a personalized, love-filled celebration experience with vibrant gradients, cute animations, and heartfelt messages - perfect for any special occasion!

 ## Live Demo